Fédon's rebellion

 Although there was a dearth in scholarship regarding the rebellion until the 1960s—particularly in comparison to that of Haiti, for example, since then it has been the focus of increased study, particularly regarding the extent to which it was either a slave rebellion or part of the broader French Revolution.
 Fédon himself has remained an important figure in Grenadian political culture, and his rebellion is considered to have influenced not only the emancipation of slaves in the Caribbean of the next century, but a revolutionary tradition that came to a head in 1979 with the Grenadian Revolution under Maurice Bishop.
-Fédon is now seen as important not in merely the rebellion he led but as being at the intersection of a multiplicity of historiographical thought, such as race, revolution, Empire and slavery.
+Fédon is now seen as important not only for leading the rebellion but also as being at the intersection of a multiplicity of historiographical thought, such as race, revolution, Empire and slavery.
 Fédon's rebellion has also been the subject of a resurgence of interest in popular culture, having been the subject of a number of plays and poems, and being central to Grenada's tourist industry.

 Background

-Late 18th-century Grenada was a 120 sqmi island in the western Caribbean, with a population of 1,661 whites, 415 free coloured and 26,211 slaves.
+Late 18th-century Grenada was a 120 sqmi island in the South-Eastern Caribbean, with a population of 1,661 whites, 415 free coloured and 26,211 slaves.
 Geographically it is characterised by mountains, dense forests and steep ravines.
 Originally colonised by France, it was formally ceded it to Britain by the Treaty of Paris in 1763.
 At the same time, the British administration introduced legislation restricting the King's new subjects from official positions in governing the island.
 Although five years later this stopped being enforced—"to the consternation of old British subjects", comments the historian Edward L. Cox—in 1793, the Privy Council ordained that this gradual process of rehabilitation was illegal and returned the status quo—and the status of Catholics—to the 1763 position.
 Cox argues that as a result, "rather than solving immediately and permanently Grenada's nagging political problem the ruling may have contributed directly to the imminent rebellion", as there was now a ready-made skein of discontent for Fédon to tap into.
 The French re-captured the island during the American Revolutionary War, after Comte d'Estaing won the bloody land and naval Battle of Grenada in July 1779.
 This demonstrated to both the populace and the world that Britain could, with effort, be dislodged.
 However, the island was restored to Britain with the Treaty of Versailles in 1783.
 It was a heavy cotton-producing island, and as such was integral to Britain's Industrial Revolution and Economic boom.
 From this point on, argue Candlin and Pybus, "the British reoccupied Grenada with a renewed sense of purpose, determined to send a clear message of racial superiority and religious intolerance".
 The context of the country's political tribulations, argues Martin, was "an oppressive slave plantation complex", with a recent history of frequent, if unsuccessful, slave rebellions.